Keeping your laboratory accreditation (& business) safe

-Say no. Decline work when it is not right (too much, too little, wrong type, wrong client, wrong time)
+Say no. Decline work that is not right (too much, too little, wrong type, wrong client, wrong time).

 Organisations that stick to these practices have happy employees who know they are in a secure, supportive job.
 Staff know they will be given the time to learn before they have to do a task, and that there is always someone there who knows more than they do.

-So when NATA comes visiting, these staff members may be nervous but not afraid.
+So when NATA assessment time comes around, these staff members may be nervous but not afraid.
 They will be looking forward to showing the laboratory operations to the NATA assessment team and hoping that all their hard work will be obvious.
 The discussions with NATA will be engaging and open, and disagreements handled without animosity.

 Keep these practices up so you can celebrate after your next laboratory accreditation assessment.

 Laboratory quality systems can help